 The Open Charge Alliance (OCA) is the global consortium that oversees the development of OCPP Compliance with this protocol simplifies operations, giving EV charging providers the freedom to select from multiple charging network providers without being restricted by any particular hardware system.
-Therefore, OCA allows for greater options when it comes to building a successful business model within the electric vehicle industry.
+Therefore, OCA allows for greater options when building a successful business model within the electric vehicle industry.

-Approved in 2015, OCPP 1.6 offers open networking among other advantageous features such as load balancing support.
+Approved in 2015, OCPP 1.6 offers open networking, among other advantageous features such as load balancing support.

 OCPP 1.6 allows sites to successfully link charging stations together and manage the circuit depending on how many EV drivers are currently connected - a great way to minimize installation costs by only needing one single circuit for multiple charging stations!

 OCPP offers a comprehensive solution for internal load balancing within the Charge Point.
 Each Charger is preconfigured with an allotted capacity, typically its maximum current connection capability, enabling customers to capitalize on their agreement with the power distributor without risking overload.
 Clients will be proportioned amongst services based on the most effective charging load optimization plan.

 Centralized smart charging provides the charge point back office system with the opportunity to optimize every aspect of charging, from scheduling and power/current limits to time of use.
 Multiple profiles can be combined to create unique experiences that meet your needs; these configurations are referred to as "stacking" and signify their respective priority levels.
 With this advanced feature, you'll never have a shortage of options when it comes to managing your charge points' behaviour.